 Doug previously served as a member of the NCAA Division II Restructuring Task Force, which helped to reorganize the one thousand NCAA schools into a more federated model for Divisions I, II, and III.
 As an outgrowth of his work on the restructuring task force, Doug was appointed a member of the first NCAA Division II Management Council that guided the administration of athletics for almost three hundred Division II institutions throughout the country.
 While on the Management Council, Doug served on several national committees that included Nominations (chair), Diversity, NCAA Honors and helped develop a Blueprint Compliance Model for Division II.
 Doug is also past president of the NCAA Division II Commissioners Association.
 In 2010 he was given the Award of Merit for NCAA Division II in recognition of his leadership and service to the mission of the Association.

 In 1998, Doug was elected to serve a four-year term as mayor of Rock Hill, South Carolina.
-He has been reelected mayor three times since then and is presently serving in his fourth term.
+He has been reelected mayor four times since then and is presently serving in his fifth term.
 Doug served two four-year terms on the City Council before being elected mayor.
 During Doug’s terms in elected office, the City of Rock Hill has seen tremendous growth and these challenges are being met with sound fiscal practices, long-range citizen based planning efforts and the formation of numerous partnerships.
 Successful efforts are underway to revitalize the urban core of the City with commercial and residential development.
 Additionally, the City has undertaken a bold initiative for the reuse of old textile mills resulting in a senior housing complex and a corporate center for the headquarters of two companies.

 Doug has an evolving interest in photography and has had pictures exhibited in several local studios.
 Additionally, he enjoys reading and travel.